 Tips for writing a business thank-you letter after a meeting

-Some business partners see each other quite often, and informal thank-you note is a good way to show appreciation along a work process.
-It can be a hand-written note, a card or an email.
+If business partners see each other quite often, an informal thank-you note with some light-hearted joking would be a good way to show your appreciation during a work process.
+This can be through either an email or a hand-written note.

 Dear Mr. Tyler,